 Saturday 25th March, 2017 at Brasserie Zedel (The Crazy Coqs)

-Blazing onto the scene with a rendition of Bette Midler’s ‘Miss Otis Regrets’ before weaving her way through an impressively diverse set list, Rachel Tucker proved herself, once again, to be an incredibly versatile songstress.
+Blazing onto the scene with a rendition of ‘Miss Otis Regrets’ before weaving her way through an impressively diverse set list, Rachel Tucker proves herself, once again, to be an incredibly versatile songstress.
 Aside from that undeniably superb voice and brilliantly judicious song selections, Tucker entertains the crowd with various comical personal and professional anecdotes and some pacy interactions with starry eyed audience members.
-Her stories ranged from auditions and Broadway to love and childhood dancing – and the audience were nothing if not completely taken with her easy charm and cheeky tales.
-Under the direction of Guy Retallack, she worked the crowd like a talented few can and her playful ventures into the audience along with the close quarters of the venue created an intimacy which made the whole evening a treat – especially after years of seeing her in the vast surroundings of a West End theatre.
+Her stories range from auditions and Broadway to love and childhood dancing – and the audience are nothing if not completely taken with her easy charm and cheeky tales.
+Under direction of Guy Retallack, she works the crowd like a talented few can and her playful ventures into the audience, along with the close quarters of the venue, create an intimacy which makes the whole evening a treat – especially after years of seeing her in the vast surroundings of a West End theatre.

-The set list covered an impressive amount of ground, with nods to Broadway favourites ‘Dear Evan Hansen’ and ‘Waitress’ (I thought at one point she was about to launch into a ‘Hamilton’ number but alas, no such luck) and a good range of others.
+The set list covers an impressive amount of ground, with nods to Broadway favourites ‘Dear Evan Hansen’ and ‘Waitress’ and a good range of others.
 There are some great highlights, like Streisand’s ‘The Way We Were’, Garland’s ‘The Man that Got Away’, a surprisingly gritty Elkie Brooks’ ‘Pearl’s a Singer’, and an even more surprising (and tenderly sad) rendition of ‘When She Loved Me’ from ‘Toy Story’.
 The audience are then treated to the unveiling of a beautiful original song – soon to be found on a new album I hope.
 There’s also a gorgeous, refreshing take on ‘No Good Deed’ which is a real winner for ‘Wicked’ fans and a sweet moment of recognition for such an influential part of Tucker’s career to date.
-Not only that, but she impressed with stellar comic timing and some gleefully outrageous renditions of ‘I Can Cook’ and ‘Roxie’, complete with a hilariously delivered rendition of that ‘I love ya honey’ monologue.
+She goes on to impress with stellar comic timing and some gleefully outrageous renditions of ‘I Can Cook’ and ‘Roxie’, complete with a brilliant rendition of that ‘I love ya honey’ monologue.